-Comfortrac Home Cervical Traction Unit Review & Ratings
+Comfortrac Home Cervical Traction Device Review & Rating 2018

-Cervical traction at home is one of the best drug-free ways to relieve mild to severe neck pain – without endless physical therapy treatments.
+Cervical traction at home is one of the best drug-free ways to relieve mild to severe neck pain – without endless physical therapy treatments, or surgery.

-The Comfortrac unit is a small portable cervical traction device.
+The Comfortrac cervical traction device is a sturdy yet small and portable unit.
 It’s lightweight, easy to fold and comes in a padded duffel bag for travel.

-Cervical traction is delivered in the supine position and the angle is adjustable from 15 to 25 degrees (to use only as recommended by a physical therapist).
+Cervical traction is delivered in the supine position and the angle is adjustable from 15 to 25 degrees (we recommend consulting about this with your physical therapist).

 1. Simple one button pump release (button is located next to the gauge on the hand pump).